-Part-time needs to register for 60 – 80 credits per year and full-time for approximately 136 credits.
+Part-time need to register for 60 – 80 credits per year, and full-time for approximately 120 to 130 credits.

-Your registration will be processed and you will receive Proof of Registration.
+Your registration will be processed, and you will receive Proof of Registration.
 Please check the proof of registration to ensure that you have registered for the correct modules.
-Once your modules is available on Funda please check that the modules correspond with the Proof of Registration received.
+Once your modules are available on Funda, please check that the modules correspond with the Proof of Registration received.

 To help you plan your studies, be aware that each credit takes 10 hours of work.
-So if a module is worth 12 credits, it will take you 120 hours to complete, which includes lectures, readings, research, assignments etc. If you are not working and are dedicating your time to your studies, a full load for a year is 120 to 130 credits.
-If you are working full-time you might struggle to take more than 60 to 70 credits in a year.
+So if a module is worth 12 credits, it will take 120 hours to complete, including lectures, readings, research, assignments, etc. If you are not working and are dedicating your time to your studies, a full load for a year is 120 to 130 credits.
+If you are working full-time, you might struggle to take more than 60 to 70 credits in a year.

-Please check our website for the programme you are taking so that you can see all the modules that the programme is comprised of.
+Please check our website for the programme you are taking so that you can see all the modules the programme comprises.

 For more details, see the Yearbook on the website under the drop down “Student Information”.